jpgaviria2/bitcoinrewards/USER_MANUAL.md

 ### General Questions

-**Q: Can I use this plugin with both Shopify and Square?**
+**Q: Does this plugin work with other e-commerce platforms besides Shopify?**
-A: Yes, you can enable both integrations simultaneously.
-The plugin will process webhooks from both platforms.
+A: Currently, the plugin only supports Shopify integration.
+Support for additional platforms may be added in future versions.

 **Q: Do customers need a Bitcoin wallet to receive rewards?**
 A: Yes, customers need a Bitcoin address to receive rewards.
 The plugin generates addresses, but customers should have a wallet to access their Bitcoin.